-Our Level 2 assets consist of commercial paper, corporate bonds, U.S. dollar denominated foreign corporate bonds, U.S. government agency bonds, and our Israeli funds that are mainly invested in insurance policies.
+Our Level 2 assets consist of commercial paper, corporate bonds, U.S. dollar denominated foreign corporate bonds, municipal securities, U.S. government agency bonds, certificate of deposits, asset-backed securities, and our Israeli funds that are mainly invested in insurance policies.
 We obtain these fair values for level 2 investments from our asset manager for each of our portfolios.
 Our custody bank and asset managers independently use professional pricing services to gather pricing data which may include quoted market prices for identical or comparable financial instruments, or inputs other than quoted prices that are observable either directly or indirectly, and we are ultimately responsible for these underlying estimates.

-We did not hold any Level 2 liabilities as of December 31, 2013 or 2012.
+We did not hold any Level 2 liabilities as of December 31, 2014 or 2013.